ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 ### Color Your Way: Changing Model Materials

-While Core does have a distinct art style, all of this can be changed and modified to whatever your vision may be.
+While CORE does have a distinct art style, all of this can be changed and modified to whatever your vision may be.
 The colors and patterns on a 3D model are known as “materials”.
 The easiest way to create a dramatic change is to alter the materials of a model--either to a completely different material, or by editing the settings of a material.

 ![Different Materials](/src/img/EditorManual/Art/differentMats.PNG)

 When a model is selected, all of its settings will show up in the **Properties** window.
-To find the settings for altering a material, scroll down in the Properties window to the section labeled “Base Material”--different objects may have different names for their material slots.
+To find the settings for altering a material, scroll down in the Properties window to the section labeled “Base Material”.
+Different objects may have different names for their material slots.

 Some models can only have one material, while others are able to have **multiple materials** applied on different parts of the model.